mpagli/GroovesharkRecommender/API/README.md

 ### How to make this work with pyGrooveshark

-pyGrooveshark not only pull the playlists/collections ... but also parse it.
+pyGrooveshark not only pulls the playlists/collections ... but also parses it.
 Since we are just interested in getting the raw json format we can bypass the parsing.

-You can do this by modifying this :
+You can do this by modifying this:

     return self._parse_playlist(playlist)